 some ground on both the smart phone and tablet market: support for ARM microprocessors.

-Doesn't have the same ring as 'tile based clear and intuitive graphical user interface'?
-Well, we
+Doesn’t have the same ring as ’tile based clear and intuitive graphical user interface’?
+Well, we disagree.

 What do Samsung Galaxy S II, iPad, iPhone, Samsung Galaxy Tab, HTC Desire, and basically all mobile devices, be it

 tablets or smart phones, have in common?
 An ARM microprocessor.

 By supporting ARM microprocessors as well as x86 processors, Windows 8 will become a true cross-platform operating

 system with native support for smart phones, tablets, laptops, and desktop computers.
 Each device can be operated in a